-85. The LAPD shall adjudicate all complaints using a preponderance of the evidence standard.
+- 85. The LAPD shall adjudicate all complaints using a preponderance of the evidence standard.
 Wherever supported by evidence collected in the investigation, complaints shall be adjudicated as "sustained," "sustained-no penalty," "not resolved," "unfounded," "exonerated," "duplicate," or "no Department employee."
-In no case may a Complaint Form 1.28 investigation be closed without a final adjudication.

-6 86.
-Withdrawal of a complaint, unavailability of a complainant to make a statement, or the 7 fact that the complaint was filed anonymously or by a person other than the victim of the misconduct, shall not be a basis for adjudicating a complaint without further attempt at investigation.
-The LAPD shall use reasonable efforts to investigate such complaints to determine whether the complaint can be 10 corroborated.
+In no case may a Complaint Form 1.28 investigation be closed without a final adjudication. - 86.
+Withdrawal of a complaint, unavailability of a complainant to make a statement, or the fact that the complaint was filed anonymously or by a person other than the victim of the misconduct, shall not be a basis for adjudicating a complaint without further attempt at investigation.
+The LAPD shall use reasonable efforts to investigate such complaints to determine whether the complaint can be corroborated.

-12 87.
-All investigations of complaints shall be completed in a timely manner, taking into 13 account: (a) the investigation's complexity; (b) the availability of evidence; and (c) overriding or 14 extenuating circumstances underlying exceptions or tolling doctrines that may be applied to the 15 disciplinary limitations provisions (i) applicable to LAPD officers and (ii) applicable to many other law 16 enforcement agencies in the State of California.
-The parties expect that, even after taking these 17 circumstances into account, most investigations will be completed within five months.
+87. All investigations of complaints shall be completed in a timely manner, taking into account: (a) the investigation's complexity; (b) the availability of evidence; and (c) overriding or extenuating circumstances underlying exceptions or tolling doctrines that may be applied to the disciplinary limitations provisions (i) applicable to LAPD officers and (ii) applicable to many other law enforcement agencies in the State of California.
+The parties expect that, even after taking these circumstances into account, most investigations will be completed within five months.

-F.

-Discipline & Non-Disciplinary Action
+F. Discipline & Non-Disciplinary Action

 88. The Chief of Police, no later than 45 calendar days following the end of each calendar quarter, shall report to the Commission, with a copy to the Inspector General, on the imposition of discipline during such quarter (the "Discipline Report").
 The Chief of Police shall provide the first such report to the Police Commission by February 15, 2001, and such report shall provide the information listed below for the period from the effective date of this Agreement until December 31, 2000; thereafter such report will be provided on a calendar quarter basis.
-Such report shall contain: (a) a summary of all

-1 discipline imposed during the quarter reported by type of misconduct, broken down by type of 2 discipline, bureau, and rank; (b) a summary comparison between discipline imposed and determinations 3 made by the Boards of Rights during the quarter; (c) a written explanation of each reduction in penalty 4 from that prescribed by the Board of Rights; (d) a description of all discipline and non-disciplinary 5 actions for each Categorical Use of Force the Commission has determined was out of policy; and (e) a 6 written explanation, following the Chief of Police's final determination regarding the imposition of 7 discipline, when discipline has not been imposed (other than exoneration by the Board of Rights) and the 8 following has occurred: the officer has entered a guilty plea or has been found guilty in a criminal case; 9 the officer had a Complaint Form 1.28 investigation, in the categories identified in paragraphs 93 and 94 10 (whether conducted by the OHB Unit, IAG, or by chain of command during the transition period 11 specified in paragraph 95) sustained; or the officer has been found civilly liable by a judge or jury of 12 conduct committed on duty or while acting in his or her official capacity; or the officer's conduct has 13 been the basis for the City being found civilly liable by a judge or jury.
-Each quarterly Discipline Report 14 shall include as attachments copies of the monthly Internal Affairs Group Reports on Administration of 15 Internal Discipline for that quarter, which, during the term of this Agreement, shall continue to contain at 16 least the level of detail included in the August 1999 report.
+Such report shall contain: (a) a summary of all discipline imposed during the quarter reported by type of misconduct, broken down by type of discipline, bureau, and rank; (b) a summary comparison between discipline imposed and determinations made by the Boards of Rights during the quarter; (c) a written explanation of each reduction in penalty from that prescribed by the Board of Rights; (d) a description of all discipline and non-disciplinary actions for each Categorical Use of Force the Commission has determined was out of policy; and (e) a written explanation, following the Chief of Police's final determination regarding the imposition of discipline, when discipline has not been imposed (other than exoneration by the Board of Rights) and the following has occurred: the officer has entered a guilty plea or has been found guilty in a criminal case; the officer had a Complaint Form 1.28 investigation, in the categories identified in paragraphs 93 and 94 (whether in paragraph 95) sustained; or the officer has been found civilly liable by a judge or jury of conduct committed on duty or while acting in his or her official capacity; or the officer's conduct has been the basis for the City being found civilly liable by a judge or jury.
+Each quarterly Discipline Report shall include as attachments copies of the monthly Internal Affairs Group Reports on Administration of Internal Discipline for that quarter, which, during the term of this Agreement, shall continue to contain at least the level of detail included in the August 1999 report.